syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/organize-pdf.md

 ## Keyboard shortcuts

-The following keyboard shortcuts are available at miniature preview mode to organize the PDF pages
+The following keyboard shortcuts are available at the organize pages dialog.

 * **Ctrl+Z** : Undo the last action performed.
 * **Ctrl+Y** : Redo the action that was undone

 #### Conclusion

-With the Organize Pages feature in EJ2 PDF Viewer, managing your PDF documents has never been easier.
-Whether you're adding new content, adjusting page orientation, or removing unnecessary pages, this feature provides the tools you need to streamline your document management workflow.
+With the Organize Pages feature in the PDF Viewer, managing your PDF documents has never been easier.
+Whether you are adding new content, adjusting page orientation, moving the pages, duplicating the pages, or removing unnecessary pages, this feature provides the tools you need to streamline your document management workflow.
 Explore these capabilities today and take control of your PDF documents with ease!

 [View sample in GitHub](https://github.com/SyncfusionExamples/mvc-pdf-viewer-examples/tree/master/How%20to/Organize%20pdf/PDFViewerSample)